Citizens for a Sound Economy

 Citizens for a Sound Economy (CSE) (1984–2004) was a conservative political group operating in the United States.
 It was established in 1984 by Charles and David Koch of Koch Industries.
 Ron Paul was appointed as the first chairman of the organization.
-The CSE described itself as "hundreds of thousands of grassroots citizens dedicated to (1) free markets and limited government, and (2) the highest level of personal involvement in public policy activism."

 In 2002, the CSE designed its tea party movement website, though the movement did not take off until 2009.
 In 2003, Dick Armey became the chairman of CSE after retiring from Congress.
 In 2004, Citizens for a Sound Economy split into two new organizations, with Citizens for a Sound Economy being renamed as FreedomWorks, and Citizens for a Sound Economy Foundation becoming Americans for Prosperity.
 Both organizations played key roles in the Tea party movement beginning in 2009.

 History

 Between 1986 and 1990, the Koch family foundations the Charles G. Koch Charitable Foundation, the David H. Koch Charitable Foundation, and the Claude R. Lambe Charitable Foundation granted a combined $4.8 million to the CSE.

 The CSE was one of several organizations that was connected with non-profit organizations that the tobacco industry and other corporate interests worked with and provided funding for after the 1971 Powell Memorandum.
 The CSE was mainly funded by the tobacco, oil, energy and sugar industries, including Phillip Morris, General Electric, and Exxon.
 Other contributors included Microsoft and Hertz.
 The CSE "received almost $5 million from various Koch foundations between 1986 and 1990, and David Koch and several Koch Industries employees serve[d] as directors of CSE and the CSE Foundation."

 CSE briefly assumed control of the financially troubled Tax Foundation and operated it as a subsidiary from CSE's offices until the split in 2000.
 Beginning in 1990, the Tax Foundation "operate[d] as a separate unit" of Citizens for a Sound Economy.
 By July 1991, the Tax Foundation was again operating as "an independent 501(c)(3) organization".